sweetnight07/OptiMed/README.md

 - HAHHAAHHAHAHAHA HAAHAHAHAH the output cell was empty but if you copy it there was acutal reasoning bruhhhhh

+#### PROBELMS FOR THE SAKE OF SIMPLICITY WE WILL NOT IMPLEMENT A DIAGNOSIS TEAM
+- IT is chronolgoical system but finetung laters

 #### Resources

 - Initialize Agents: https://api.python.langchain.com/en/latest/agents/langchain.agents.agent_types.AgentType.html#langchain.agents.agent_types.AgentType